Internal SRU team docs

 The pending SRUs should also be reviewed to see whether or not there are any to be released or removed from the archive.
 The process for dealing with these follows:

-Packages in -proposed can be moved to -updates once they are approved by someone from sru-verification, and have passed the minimum aging period of 7 days.
+Packages in -proposed can be moved to -updates once they are approved by someone from sru-verification, and have passed the minimum ageing period of 7 days.
 Use the sru-release script from ubuntu-archive-tools for this:

-• $ ./sru-release noble kdebase
+$ ./sru-release noble kdebase

-Please see –help, you can also use this tool to copy packages to -security and to the current development release.
+Please see --help, you can also use this tool to copy packages to -security and to the current development release.
 N.B. before copying a package to -security ping a member of the ubuntu-security team.

 If a package should be removed from -proposed, use the remove-package tool (from ubuntu-archive-tools). e.g., to remove source and binaries for the libreoffice package currently in xenial-proposed:

-• $ ./remove-package -m “SRU abandoned (verification-failed)” -s noble-proposed libreoffice
+$ ./remove-package -m "SRU abandoned (verification-failed)" \

 Override phasing